-B. LOCATION: The subject property is located south of the City of Bandon accessed off Oregon State Highway 101.
-At this time there is no situs address established for this unit of land.
+B. LOCATION: The subject property is located east of the City of Bandon accessed off Prosper Junction Road.

-C. LAWFULLY CREATED UNIT OF LAND: The unit of land was created pursuant to 6.1.125.1.e by deed or land sales contract, if there were no applicable planning, zoning, or subdivision or partition ordinances or regulations that prohibited the creation.
-Prior to 1986 properties were allowed to be created by deed or sale agreement and this property was created prior to 1986, see Deed Document 75-121009.

-D. ZONING: - This property is zoned Exclusive Farm Use (EFU).
+- C. LAWFULLY CREATED UNIT OF LAND The unit of land was created pursuant to 6.1.125.1.e by deed or land sales contract, if there were no applicable planning, zoning, or subdivision or partition ordinances or regulations that prohibited the creation.
+Prior to 1986 properties were allowed to be created by deed or sale agreement and this property was created prior to 1986, see Deed Document 77-9-16084.
+This property's current configuration was adjusted by an approved Property Line Adjustment (PLA-20-008) with recorded Property Line Adjustment Deed 2020-8365. - D. ZONING: This property is zoned Exclusive Farm Use (EFU).